Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 In this section, we show the degeneracy of the spectral sequence $R^i\pi_{X *}\Omega_\eh^j(-j)\Rightarrow R^{i+j}\nu_*\wh{\calO}_X$, under the condition that $X$ is strongly liftable.
 More precisely, we use the cotangent complex to show the existence of a quasi-isomorphism

 assuming $X$ is strongly liftable (see Definition \ref{stronglift}).
-We will see later that $X$ satisfies the condition if it is proper over $K$, or defined over a discretely valued subfield that has a perfect residue field.
+The condition is satisfied if it is proper over $K$ (Proposition \ref{proper lift}), or defined over a discretely valued subfield that has a perfect residue field (Example \ref{discrete lift}).